vatsinaname/venture-watch23/README.md

-# Venture-Watch\n\nA tool to discover recently funded startups for job opportunities.
+# Venture-Watch is a tool to discover recently funded startups for job opportunities.